Caplan Collection

 The Caplan Collection of folk art and childhood artifacts is held by The Children's Museum of Indianapolis; in 1984 it was donated by Frank and Theresa Caplan, owners of the Creative Playthings toy company.
 The museum began accessioning the collection in January 1985.
-The collection consists of nearly 32,000 objects, from toys to dolls to games to musical instruments to masks to clothing to folk art from over 120 different countries.
+The collection consists of nearly 32,000 objects, from toys to dolls to games to musical instruments to masks to clothing to folk art from over 120 countries.
 The museum created a specific exhibit for the collection, entitled "Passport to the World," which opened in 1986.
 Initially the Caplans had intended for the collection to be the basis of a new Museum of Fantasy and Play, but this never materialized and they donated their collection to the Children's Museum instead.
 The Caplans spent about US$1 million acquiring the objects from around 1965 to 1985; some of the countries strongly represented are Japan, Mexico, Russia, Germany, Indonesia, and India.

 Acquisition

 Theresa Caplan had organized the entire collection, using 20,000 meticulously documented notecards in 28 shoe boxes.

 All of the cards were organized by country and category.
 The collection was moved in three semi trucks containing 1500 boxes from a warehouse and the Caplan's home in Princeton, New Jersey to Indianapolis.
-All the objects were temporarily housed in space provided by Eli Lilly & Co. where they were fumigated to prevent any insects from entering the museum storage area.
+All the objects were temporarily housed in space provided by Eli Lilly and Company, where they were fumigated to prevent any insects from entering the museum storage area.
 Subsequent transport of the collection from the warehouse to the museum and unpacking all the 50,000 pieces took museum staff members 10 months to complete.